-All the information in the marketplace about how to have a healthy relationship is useful, but it is not enough if your underlying belief system is skewed.
+All the information in the world about how to have a healthy relationship is useful, but it isn’t enough if your underlying belief system is skewed.
 Your success in love is largely psychological, or tied to the way you think and believe.

-So what have you learned about love?
-One obvious answer is avoidance.
-As products of divorce, you don’t trust love.
-And as products of a feminist culture, you don’t trust men.
+One obvious message women have learned about love is to avoid it.
+As products of divorce, they don’t trust marriage.
+And as products of a feminism, they don’t trust men.

 I was programmed to get into the workforce, compete with men, and make money.
 Supposedly, that would be a fulfilling life.
 But I was told that by a feminist mother who was divorced, who hated her husband—my father.

 Many women today received a similar message growing up.
 It may not have been as direct or as extreme; but regardless, they absorbed the narrative as a child that marriage, or love, is unsustainable.

 From these childhood wounds, many women swing the pendulum too far in the other direction and give up on love altogether.
 They may continue to date or even to marry, but their underlying belief system when it comes to men and marriage has been damaged.
 They’re walking through the world hiding behind a shield.
 They can’t let their guard down.